 We’ve taken all workable measures to eliminate single-use plastics from our purchasing.
 Through the switches we’ve made, we have prevented an estimated:

 - 312 plastic milk bottle caps from landfill which would have taken 500 years to degrade.

 100 coffee filters and grounds and an estimated 3000 tea bags will be composted each year from our studio.

 The sustainability benefits to the environment were planned and intended.
 The personal, individual benefits to the team have been greater than anticipated and the united sense of positivity about the impact we can have more widely as we support clients to undertake similar changes is encouraging.

-Ethical design through sustainable consumption is one project on our journey to providing a sustainable platform from which to advise and guide the clients we’re working with.
-Our aim as a business is to become carbon positive and to support clients on their own ethical journeys.
+Ethical design through sustainable consumption is one project on our journey to providing an environmentally sustainable platform from which to advise and guide the clients we’re working with.
+Our aim as a business is to become carbon positive and to support clients on their own environmental journeys.

 As we move forward in our business growth plans, we are looking forward to offering sustainability and ethical consultancy support to the businesses, non-profit organisations, and charities we are working with.
-We are exploring the potential of adding a Carbon Footprint calculator to our website, giving people the opportunity to gain a snapshot idea of their impact completely free of charge, with the option to access our consultancy services and improve their sustainability.
+We are developing our consultancy services so that we can help businesses understand their own vision for sustainability, and to become changemakers in the ways that best suit their vision and their people.

 Taking time to write this post has forced us to reflect on our achievements since we were nominated for the Green Apple Award.
 In 11 months we’ve been on a journey that has had its ups and downs.
 There have been times where we’ve omitted to take home the compost, and times when we’ve bought hand soap as we’ve not timed the refilling right.
 We’re not perfect, but we don’t beat ourselves up for those times where we fall short.
 We pick ourselves up, dust ourselves off, and get back on the wagon.